audibleblink/sdlc/untitled.md

 ---
-description: Some stuff and things as a description
+description: Some stuff and things as a description.
+Another descriptive line.
 ---

 # The Frontend